-Typically, the City of St. Albert’s Engineering Services selects an area of the city where they implement sidewalk repairs through out a particular neighborhood.
+Typically, the City of St. Albert’s Engineering Services selects an area of the city where they implement sidewalk repairs throughout a particular neighbourhood.

 In 2010, the City maintenance department opted to divert all resources to higher priority locations regardless of subdivision.
-In an effort to mitigate the higher risk locations throughout the city, inspections, assessments and repairs will be occurring in all areas throughout St. Albert.
+To mitigate the higher risk locations throughout the city, inspections, assessments and repairs will be occurring in all areas throughout St. Albert.